-The nature and extent of the acquisition workforce challenges faced by the DoN were identified and described to develop a specific focus for the research.
-The key variables that best describe the important concepts to be considered in the research were identified.
-The problem description was used to identify the data required for model development.
-Available literature was used to build a basic understanding of the core components and processes within the DoN acquisition workforce.
-Discussions with the DoN Director of Acquisition Career Management (DACM) personnel were used to collect additional information for model development.
-The problem description was also used to develop a conceptual model of the DoN acquisition workforce using established system dynamics model structures.
-The conceptual model was formalized into a computer simulation model that uses difference equations to describe the components and relationships in the system.
-The model structure and policies were fully specified and documented.
-Estimated parameter values were used to calibrate the formal model.
-The model was tested to improve the model structure and to develop confidence in the model's ability to reflect DoN acquisition workforce issues.
-Standard structural and behavior tests for system dynamics models (Sterman, 2000) were used.
-Structural tests included testing the model's structural similarity to the DoN workforce system and unit consistency tests.
-Behavior tests included extreme conditions testing and similarity of simulation results to the reference modes.
-The tested model was used to illustrate DoN acquisition workforce challenges and the impacts of a variety of policies.
+- Identified and described the nature and extent of the AWF challenges faced by the DoN to develop a specific focus for the research - Identified the key variables that best describe the important concepts to be considered in the research - Used the problem description to identify the data required for model development. - Used the available literature to build a basic understanding of the core components and processes within the DoN acquisition workforce. - Collected additional information for model development from discussions with DoN director of acquisition career management (DACM) personnel - Developed a conceptual model of the DoN AWF using established system dynamics model structures from the problem description. - Formalized the conceptual model into a computer simulation model that uses difference equations to describe the components and relationships in the system. - Specified and documented the model structure and policies - Estimated parameter values to calibrate the formal model - Tested the model using standard structural and behavior tests for system dynamics models (Sterman, 2000) to improve the model structure and to develop confidence in the model's ability to reflect DoN AWF issues. - Used the tested model to illustrate DoN AWF challenges and the impacts of a variety of policies.